intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 source operand is equal to 0 or 0xFFFFFFFF and the type is signed, returns 0xFFFFFFFF.

+cm_clock
+^^^^^^^^

+Returns the low and high parts of the 64-bit timestamp as a vector of 2 32-bit values.

 cm_rdtsc
 ^^^^^^^^

 Returns time stamp information as a vector of 4 32bit values: 1st and 2nd are the low and high bits of the 64bit timestamp, 3rd contain a bit that is set when a context switch occurs, and the 4th is unused.

+Note: The function is deprecated. cm_clock should be used instead.

 * Return: vector